webplatform/docs/css/properties/overflow-wrap/index.md

 This is the default option.
 }}{{CSS Property Value
 |Data Type=break-word
-|Description=Lines can be broken at any point if necessary to preverse the limits of the container element -- for example, "hamburger" can be broken into "ham" and "burger" across separate lines.
+|Description=Lines can be broken at any point if necessary to preserve the limits of the container element -- for example, "hamburger" can be broken into "ham" and "burger" across separate lines.
 }}
 }}
 {{Examples_Section